microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/dbrefresh.png)

 If no errors occur, you have successfully configured access to your Azure SQL Database logical server from resources in your VNet, which can simplify the challenge of configuring access to all the IP addresses (static and dynamic) that need to access the data.
-You can now specify one or multiple subnets within a virtual network or networks, encompassing all of the resources within.
+This could allow you to specify one or multiple subnets within a virtual network or networks, encompassing all of the resources within.

 <br>